Doraku/DefaultEcs/README.md

 ### TextSerializer
 The purpose of this serializer is to provide a readable save format which can be edited by hand.
 ```
-// declare the maximum number of entity in the World, this must be before any Entity or MaxComponentCount line
+// declare the maximum number of entity in the World, this must be before any Entity or ComponentMaxCapacity line
-MaxEntityCount 42
+WorldMaxCapacity 42

 // this line is used to define an alias for a type used as component inside the world and must be declared before being used
 ComponentType Int32 System.Int32, System.Private.CoreLib

-// this line is used to set the maxComponentCount for the given type, in case it is different from the maxEntityCount
+// this line is used to set the max capacity for the given type, in case it is different from the world max capacity
-MaxComponentCount Int32 13
+ComponentMaxCapacity Int32 13

 // this line create an entity with the id "MyEntity", this must be before any Component, ComponentSameAs or ParentChild line
 Entity MyEntity